 Amazon claims Bookerly is a typeface “crafted from the ground up” that is exclusive to the online retail giant.

-It’s purportedly designed for ease of reading on digital screens, and is inspired “by the artistry of the best fonts in modern print books.”
+It’s purportedly designed for ease of reading on digital screens, and is

 The company has also redesigned the Kindle’s typesetting engine, to lay out words “just as the author intended”.

 This includes hyphenation and improved word spacing, better character placement, and more dynamic drop-caps and images that adjust depending on text size changes.